I'm oddly nostalgic about 1995 even though it really wasn't a great year for me all things considered.

 Unlike 1995, this was the start of the high definition era and a couple systems now produced games that were practically lifelike.

-2013 had 10 active systems and there are good arguments for it being the best year for gaming.
+2013 also had 9 active systems and there are good arguments for it being the best year for gaming.
 The story of 2013 is very similar to 2007 where several new consoles overlapped their replacements.
 I find 2017 a little more interesting though because of the wider variety of mature console libraries available then.
 There's only one new console launch in 2017, or even close to 2017, making it very different from these other years.
+Buying the one new console in 2017 was quite a challenge though.

 To compare these years visually: